 Each tour is limited to TEN (10) visitors.
 Tours available on a first come, first serve basis; reservations are not accepted.

 Parking and admission to the property are free.
 Please park in the main lot behind the barn, and not along the road or driveways.

-Rates for guided tours of Melville’s house during the main season (May 15 through November 1) are as follows.
+Rates for guided tours of Melville’s house during the main season are as follows.
 Self-guided tours are no longer permitted.

 Children 12 and under: Free

 Members of the Berkshire County Historical Society: Free

 For more information about membership, see our membership page.

 2021-2022 Winter Season: December 19, 2021 – April 1, 2022.